squidfunk/isotopes/README.md

 *Isotopes* is just perfect for small to medium-sized datasets, especially for indexing data from other AWS services for flexible querying.
 It can easily be run from within [AWS Lambda][2] and reduces the boilerplate that is necessary to interface with SimpleDB to an absolute minimum.
-It is also fault-tolerant and will retry failed requests using a configurable strategy.

   [1]: https://aws.amazon.com/de/simpledb/
   [2]: https://aws.amazon.com/de/lambda/